bschaeffer/getopti/README.md

 * Many more tests are needed (PHPUnit)
 * Add a `usage()` method.
 Allow for indicating usage for both verbose and non-verbose output.
 * Should we run the 'callbacks' even if the option wasn't specified by the user?
 * Add functionality that would allow indicating which options are allowed to be specified multiple times.
-Something like "ITEM+" or "[ITEM]+" (see Mercurial's help output as an example).
+Something like "ITEM [+]" or "[ITEM] [+]" (see Mercurial's help output as an example).

 ## License